-The frequency of physical climaterelated impacts is expected to increase in the future through an increased frequency and severity of extreme weather events.
-Oxford Instruments has used Munich Re's Location Risk Intelligence tool to assess the Group's sites and key suppliers' current and future risk exposure to climate-related disruptions.
-Sites have been assessed for both acute and chronic physical risks, including potential risks such as drought stress, tornados, storms, sea level rise and flooding events among other hazards.
+The frequency of physical climate-related impacts is expected to increase in the future through an increased frequency and severity of extreme weather events.
+Oxford Instruments has used a location risk tool to assess the Group's sites and key suppliers' current and future risk exposure to climate-related disruptions.
+Sites have been assessed for both acute and chronic physical risks, including potential risks such as drought stress, tornadoes, storms, sea level rise and flooding events, among other hazards.

 Particular attention has been paid to the four UK manufacturing sites (Severn Beach, Tubney Woods, High Wycombe and Belfast) as they contribute roughly 80% of Group revenue.
 Due to the nature of physical climate-related risks manifesting more over the long term, different time horizons have been used from those used to assess the transition risks and opportunities.
 These are: 2030 (short term), 2050 (medium term) and 2100 (long term).
+During the year we had no insurance claims that were climate-related.